 5) Natural crisis

-Natural disasters such as hurricanes, earthquakes, and tornadoes, while rare, can have a significant impact on a business.
-People may refer to an earthquake as a crisis if it destroys an office.
-If a company is located in an area prone to extreme weather, it must plan an emergency response in the event of a natural disaster.
+Natural disasters such as hurricanes, earthquakes, and tornadoes, while rare, have a significant impact on business.
+If your company is in an area prone to extreme weather, you must plan an emergency response in case of a natural disaster.

 Being proactive is the best way to deal with natural disasters.
-Companies should ideally construct their offices in a structure that is resistant to local weather and prepare an evacuation plan in an emergency.
+Ensure your business is housed in a weather-damage-resistant building and prepare an evacuation plan in an emergency.
 It will also aid in preparing a business continuity plan if their offices become unavailable.

 The stages of a crisis